 Luke Pollard was elected as the Labour and Co-operative Member of Parliament for Plymouth Sutton and Devonport in June 2017, and re-elected in 2019.
 Luke was born and lives in Plymouth and is the first MP to be born in Plymouth since Michael Foot represented the city in 1945.

-Luke is an energetic fighter for Plymouth and the far south west to get its fair share of funding from Westminster, as well as fighting for fishing and farming across the country.
+Luke is an energetic fighter for Plymouth and the far south west to get its fair share of funding from Westminster, as well as serving as the Shadow Armed Forces Minister.
 Luke spoke over 200 times in the House of Commons in his first two years and runs a number of campaigns from transport to defence, environment to refugees.

 “Plymouth is my home.
 It was where I was born and where I live.
 I come from a family with strong links to the city – my father served in the Royal Navy as a submariner based in Devonport, and my mum taught at Marjon.
 I lived in Peverell for ten years before moving to Stoke recently.

 Before I was elected, I worked on major construction projects and I’m proud to have a business background.
 I’ve previously worked for ITV, South West Water, Sainsbury’s and ABTA, the holiday trade body.
 After graduating from the University of Exeter in 2001 I spent a year as the President of the Guild (Exeter’s Students Union).